the-draupnir-project/planning/design/2511-contribution-risk-and-response.md

 Think pessimistically about authentication and control flow through the application.
 And think about how we arrive to the portion of code in question, and where we go next.
 Think about the bigger picture and then the smaller details.
-If anything is unclear, you MUST not continue and ask for clarification or get someone else involved.
+If anything is unclear, you MUST not continue, and instead ask for clarification or get someone else involved.

 ### Test plans